 The GO Debt Fund is the fund from which debt principal and interest will be paid for the General Obligation Bonds issued with voter approval for construction of the new Police Station.

 This first year, interest only is payable.
-The entire payment schedule is shown below.
+The entire payment schedule is shown on the following page.

 BOND DEBT SERVICE

 City of Molalla, Oregon - Current GO Bonds (Police Station) Series 2024